Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Chaotic billiards

 \subsection{Sinai Billiard}

-For general closed 2D billiards, the mean free path length $\Lambda_{free}$ in between two collisions is given by the billiard geometry via~\cite{Chernov97} \be \Lambda_{free} = \frac{\pi |Q|}{|\partial Q|} ~ , \ee where $|Q|$ stands for the billiard area and $|\partial Q|$ for the length of the wall.
-Let us now consider a particle of mass $m$ moving in the 2D Sinai billiard (see Fig.~[\ref{fig:SinaiGeometry}]).
+For general closed 2D billiards, the mean free path length $\Lambda_{\mathrm{free}}$ in between two collisions is given by the billiard geometry via~\cite{Chernov97} \be \Lambda_{\mathrm{free}} = \frac{\pi |Q|}{|\partial Q|} ~ , \ee where $|Q|$ stands for the billiard area and $|\partial Q|$ for the length of the wall.
+Let us now consider a particle of mass $m$ moving in the 2D Sinai billiard (see figure \ref{fig:SinaiGeometry}).
 The classical Sinai billiard system is known to be fully chaotic~\cite{Sinai63}.
-The billiard is symmetric under mirror operation about x- and y-axes, and about the diagonals of angles $\pi/4$ and $3\pi/4$, respectively, passing through the center.
-In order not to mix different symmetry classes, we consider the billiard with boundary points $x_{1},\dots,x_{N}$ located in one eighth of the exterior billiard wall (see Fig.~[\ref{fig:SinaiGeometry}]).
-It is important to make sure that the chaotic behavior comes from the dynamics of the system and not from random location of boundary points.
-Thus we have located the boundary points in a regular way, with perimeter spacing \be d(x_{n+1},x_{n}) = \frac{d}{N-1}, ~ n=1,\dots,N-1 ~ . \ee The rule of dynamics is free motion in the interior region and perfectly elastic specular collision at the central disc and the exterior square wall.
-According to Eqs.~\ref{eq:MeanLength},\ref{eq:FreePathLength} the length of trajectories fluctuates around \be \langle \Lambda \rangle = (N_{reb}+1) \frac{\pi |Q|}{|\partial Q|} ~ . \ee\ We have classified trajectories according to the number $N_{reb}$ of rebounds.
-For a given number of rebounds $N_{reb}$ and a given pair of boundary points $x_{i}$, $x_{j}$, we determined the trajectories by starting from $x_{i}$ with an angle $\alpha = - \pi/2 $ (measured with respect to the normal to the boundary at point $x_{i}$).
-We gradually increased $\alpha$ and searched for a value, say $\alpha_{1}$, such that the trajectory arrived at the endpoint $x_{j}$.
-We continued to increase $\alpha$ until we found a value $\alpha_{2}$, such that another trajectory arrived at $x_{j}$.
-In such a way we obtained a set of $N_{traj}$ trajectories, corresponding to starting angles $\alpha_{\nu}, \nu=1, \dots, N_{traj}$ (the value of $N_{traj}$ depends on the particular pair of boundary points).
-We repeated this for all combination of boundary points and thus created a set of length matrices $\Lambda^{(\nu)}$, $\nu = 1,2,3, \dots$.
+The billiard is symmetric under mirror operation about $x$- and $y$-axes, and about the diagonals of angles $\pi/4$ and $3\pi/4$, respectively, passing through the centre.
+In order not to mix different symmetry classes, we consider the billiard with boundary points $x_{1},\dots,x_{N}$ located in one eighth of the exterior billiard wall (see figure \ref{fig:SinaiGeometry}).
+It is important to make sure that the chaotic behaviour comes from the dynamics of the system and not from random location of boundary points.
+Thus we have located the boundary points in a regular way, with perimeter spacing \be \fl d(x_{n+1},x_{n}) = \frac{d}{N-1}, ~ n=1,\dots,N-1 ~ . \ee The rule of dynamics is free motion in the interior region and elastic specular collision at the central disc and the exterior square wall.
+We have classified trajectories using the scheme presented in section \ref{sec:matrix_construction}.
 A global characteristic feature of chaos is encoded in the number of classical trajectories.
-For the Sinai billiard we found that the number $N_{traj}$ of trajectories averaged over all pairs of boundary points increases as function of the number of rebounds $N_{reb}$ like an exponential, \be N_{traj} = \exp[\alpha ~ N_{reb}] - 1 ~ , ~ \alpha= 0.81 \pm 0.03 ~ , \ee shown in Fig.~[\ref{fig:SinaiNumSol+Error}] (top panel).
-It turns out that such exponential behavior in chaotic billiards is clearly distinct from the behavior in integrable billiards, where the number of trajectories increases linearly with the number of rebounds (see rectangular billiard).
-By having chosen a value of $N_{reb}$ and keeping it fixed, we have generated an ensemble of length matrices $\{\Lambda^{\nu}|\nu=1,\dots,N_{traj}\}$ corresponding to all possible trajectory indices $\nu$.
-In general one expects that chaotic behavior develops with increasing $N_{reb}$.
+For the Sinai billiard we found that the number $N_{\mathrm{traj}}$ of trajectories averaged over all pairs of boundary points increases as function of the number of rebounds $N_{\mathrm{reb}}$ like an exponential, \be \fl N_{\mathrm{traj}} = \exp(\alpha ~ N_{\mathrm{reb}}) - 1 ~ , ~ \alpha= 0.81 \pm 0.03 ~ . \ee Such exponential behaviour in chaotic billiards is clearly distinct from the behaviour in integrable billiards, where the number of trajectories increases linearly with the number of rebounds (see rectangular billiard).
+We fixed a value for $N_{\mathrm{reb}}$ and then generated an ensemble of length matrices $\{\Lambda^{\nu}|\nu=1,\dots,N_{\mathrm{traj}}\}$ corresponding to all possible trajectory indices $\nu$.
+In general one expects that chaotic behaviour develops with increasing $N_{\mathrm{reb}}$.